 - It is typical for log walls to fan out if there are many doors and windows.
-Use a long bar clamp or ratchet strap to pull walls together.
+So, use a long bar clamp or ratchet strap to pull walls together.

 - Check your door height on all metal doors.
-The door head may need to be cut out.
+You may need to cut out the door.
 It is easier to cut when the log is not nailed into position.

 - Try to move larger items (showers, sinks, tubs) into place before the walls are completely up.

 - Try to keep floors and walls clean and away from mud or dirt.
-Sanding will still be required but not as much.
+This still requires sanding, but not as much.

-- Pilot drill trim for screws and finish nails.
+- Finally, pilot drill trim for screws and finish nails.